LiamBlack3/hugo-starter/content/about me/my-project.md

 - Used python with an emphasis on understanding the abstract structures used to represent discrete objects
 ## Activities

-- Treasurer for Ultimate Frisbee Club
+- Treasurer and President for Ultimate Frisbee Club
 - Managed a budget of $14,000, used to pay bids to tournaments, hotels, memberships, and club equipment.
 - Tasked with constantly staying up to date on bid fees, club dates and events.